karimikkonen/sextante-manual/sphinx/source/iterative.rst

 Here's the result that you will get if you run the clipping algorithm as explained.

 .. image:: img/iterative/result_iterative.png

+For each layer, the black and white color palette, (or whatever palette you are using), is adjusted differently, from its minimum to its maximum values.
+That's the reason why you can see the different pieces and the colors do not seem to match in the border between layers.
+Values, however, do match.

 If you enter an output filename, resulting files will be named using that filename and a number corresponding to each iteration as suffix.